 2. Cheap copy houses don’t pay their staff very well, and due to this, good writers don’t work for them.
 Think about it, if you can buy a blog post from a company for $20, what do you think the writer who wrote it earned for their work?
 I’m guessing maybe $5 at most.
 Do you want to entrust your business to someone who has so little invested in the outcome?

-I honestly believe it’s better to create a few pieces of great copy that serve a purpose and provides information your customers need than to create a lot of crap.
+I honestly believe it’s better to create a few pieces of great copy that serve a purpose and provide the information your customers need than to create a lot of low-quality content.
 Buying your website or blog's copy from an off-shore resource may seem like a great idea at first, but in this field, your results are based on your effort.
 If you put little effort in, you’ll get little out.

 It’s better to post fewer great blog posts than a bunch of lesser quality ones.
 Rather than trying to write two or three posts each week, write one but make sure it’s a great post that’s helpful for your customers.
 Provide enough information and detail that it answers questions, and is valuable and your readers will look forward to reading the content you produce the next time.